IvanIsak2000/password_generation/README.md

 >![image](https://user-images.githubusercontent.com/79650307/211565999-accafe75-364e-4214-a910-34c8c127c18c.png)

-If the conditions are correct, the question is how long the password is to be. max length = 30 symbols, min length = 6, if the password is given as a number greater than 30 it becomes 30 symbols.
+If the conditions are correct, the programme asks for the length of the password. max length = 30 symbols, min length = 6, if the password is given as a number greater than 30 it becomes 30 symbols.
 If it is less than 6 it becomes 6.

 ERROR HANDLING
 -----